NVIDIA Invests $2 Billion in Nebius to Scale 5-Gigawatt AI Cloud Infrastructure

 AI-generated image: synthetic visual, not an actual depiction of events, people, or locations.

-NVIDIA Corp. is investing $2 billion in Amsterdam-based AI cloud provider Nebius Group as the chipmaker deepens its role in building the infrastructure behind a new wave of artificial intelligence services.
+NVIDIA Corp. is investing $2 billion in Amsterdam-based AI cloud provider Nebius (NASDAQ: NBIS) Group as the chipmaker deepens its role in building the infrastructure behind a new wave of artificial intelligence services.

 The investment, announced Wednesday, forms part of a strategic partnership aimed at expanding Nebius’s hyperscale AI cloud platform and accelerating the deployment of high-performance computing infrastructure built around NVIDIA hardware.